HiveMQ supports the PROXY protocol for all listeners.

 Without the use of the PROXY protocol, useful client information like IP address, port and SSL information is lost since the broker only "sees" the final TCP connection to the load balancer and has no information about the original client.

 HiveMQ is compatible with all load balancers and proxies that support the PROXY protocol in version 1 or 2.
-Custom TLVs are as well supported as standard TLVs (these are used to carry custom information like X.509 client certificate information).
+Custom TLVs and standard TLVs are supported (custom TLVs are used to carry custom information such as X.509 client certificate information).

 The PROXY protocol adds meta information about the proxied TCP client (which happens to be an MQTT client in HiveMQ scenarios) at the beginning of the TCP stream, which means the PROXY protocol information is the first information that is sent over the wire, even before the MQTT CONNECT message.